Lang Lang: Career

-Lang was the featured soloist on the Golden Globe winning score of The Painted Veil and can be heard on the soundtrack of The Banquet.
+Lang was the featured soloist on the Golden Globe-winning score of The Painted Veil and can be heard on the soundtrack of The Banquet.
 He has recorded for the Deutsche Grammophon and Telarc labels.
 His album of the first and fourth Beethoven piano concertos with the Orchestre de Paris and Christoph Eschenbach debuted at No. 1 on the Traditional Classical Billboard Chart.
 In 2008, he was the pianist on Mike Oldfield's 2008 album Music of the Spheres.
 In 2010, he signed with Sony for a reported $3 million.
 Metallica performed the song One alongside Lang at the 56th Annual Grammy Awards in 2014.

 In December 2008, Lang partnered with Google and YouTube in the project YouTube Symphony Orchestra.

 Lang has also recorded piano works for the video game Gran Turismo 5's soundtrack, mostly under the "Classical" subgenre.
 This included versions of Danny Boy, "Scott Joplin's The Entertainer", Beethoven's 8th Piano Sonata, and one of the game's intro pieces, the third movement from Prokofiev's 7th Piano Sonata.

-Lang has played for UN Secretary General Kofi Annan, President Barack Obama, Queen Elizabeth II, President Hu Jintao, President Horst Köhler, Prince Charles (now Charles III), then Prime Minister Vladimir Putin, President Nicolas Sarkozy, and Polish President Lech Kaczynski.
+Lang has played for UN Secretary General Kofi Annan, President Barack Obama, Queen Elizabeth II, Chinese leader Hu Jintao, President Horst Köhler, Prince Charles (now Charles III), then Prime Minister Vladimir Putin, President Nicolas Sarkozy, and Polish President Lech Kaczyński.

 He cancelled performances from March to July 2017, after injuring his left arm.

+In 2023, Lang Lang became a judge on the Channel 4 television series The Piano, alongside singer Mika.
+He returned for the follow series in 2024, as well as a Christmas special, but departed afterwards to be replaced by American musician Jon Batiste.

 White House state dinner

-At the White House state dinner in honour of President of China Hu Jintao on 19 January 2011, one of the tunes Lang played was the song "My Motherland" from the movie Battle on Shangganling Mountain, an anti-imperialist film on the Korean War.
+At the White House state dinner in honour of General Secretary of the Chinese Communist Party Hu Jintao's visit on 19 January 2011, one of the tunes Lang played was the song "My Motherland" from the movie Battle on Shangganling Mountain, a film about a Chinese victory in the Korean War.
 The song's lyrics include the line "We deal with wolves with guns", which in the film referred indirectly to the United States Army.
-Although the tune is popular and has lost much of its political and historical significance in China, the performance was interpreted by American Conservatives as insulting the US.
+Although the tune is popular and has lost much of its political and historical significance in China, the performance was interpreted by American conservatives as insulting the US.

 In response to the controversy, Lang denied that he intended to insult the United States.
 He later released a statement stating that he "selected this song because it has been a favorite of mine since I was a child.
 It was selected for no other reason but for the beauty of its melody."
-White House spokesperson Tommy Vietor also responded by saying My Motherland is "widely known and popular in China for its melody.
+White House spokesperson Tommy Vietor also responded by saying "My Motherland" is "widely known and popular in China for its melody.
 Lang played the song without lyrics or reference to any political theme... any suggestion that this was an insult to the United States is just flat wrong."